- Raj Cherubal, CEO, Chennai Smart City

 The core objective of smart cities is to improve liveability.
 The vision of CSCL is to make Chennai a universal cultural hub for safe and sustainable living with enhanced mobility, smart urban infrastructure and increased resilience to physical, social and economic challenges.

 Tell us about current initiatives under the smart cities programme.

-We have received close to Rs.9.35 billion to implement projects across varying themes such as mobility, governance, energy, public spaces and water resources management.
-Of 36 projects, we have already completed 15; these include 28 smart classes, converting SVL to LED lights, connecting missing links in stormwater drains, a pedestrian plaza, 23 pedestrianised streets and bicycle tracks.
-Besides, projects on the anvil include a parking management system, bicycle sharing system, restoration of waterbodies and an integrated command-and-control centre (ICCC), among others.
+We have received close to Rs 9.35 billion to implement projects across varying themes such as mobility, governance, energy, public spaces, water resources management, etc. Of 36 projects, we have already completed 15; these include 28 smart classes, converting SVL to LED lights, connecting missing links in stormwater drains, a pedestrian plaza, 23 pedestrianised streets, bicycle tracks, etc. Besides, projects on the anvil include a parking management system, bicycle sharing system, restoration of waterbodies and an integrated command-and-control centre (ICCC), among others.

 Are there any other proposals to be invited in the coming months, in terms of preparing DPRs, or any tenders to be floated?

 Apart from the smart city projects, the SPV is looking forward to implementing projects for an optical fibre cable (OFC) network;Mega Streets,which includes redesigningthe major road network; data acquisition andmonetisation agency;intelligent transport management system (ITMS);and an SPV for land utilisation.
 CSCL is set to renovate and transform 46 Corporation-run schools through the Model & SMART Schools project, at the cost of Rs 95 crores.

 AMRUT is under the scope of the Greater Chennai Corporation (GCC)and the corporation is implementing several projects under AMRUT through its various line departments.
 Wherever a convergence is possible, CSCL will collaborate in its implementation.